CraftTweaker/CraftTweaker-Documentation/docs/1.16/content/mods/Mekanism/api/chemical/stack/ChemicalStack.md

 import mods.mekanism.api.chemical.ChemicalStack;
 ```

-A ChemicalStack is the concrete representation of a [Chemical](/mods/mekanism/api/chemical/Chemical), with defined characteristics, such as the amount,
+A ChemicalStack is the concrete representation of a [Chemical](/mods/mekanism/api/chemical/Chemical), with defined characteristics, such as the amount, the type, and other data.

 ## Implemented Interfaces